MicrosoftDocs/msteams-docs/msteams-platform/bots/how-to/conversations/Workflow bots in Teams.md

 ### Step 4: Register the action handler

-To register the action handler follow the steps below:
+To register the action handler, follow the steps below:

 1. Go to bot/src/internal/initialize.js(ts);
 1. Update your conversationBot initialization to enable cardAction feature and add the handler to actions array: